Geotechcompany/SpareFinder.org/CREW_ANALYSIS_QUICKSTART.md

 1. Go to Upload page
 2. Upload an image
-3. Click "🤖 AI Deep Research"
+3. Click "🤖 SpareFinder AI Research"
 4. You'll be redirected to History page
 5. Watch the progress in real-time! ✨